Skills

 - Selective mode (default): picks the 3–5 most significant patterns per file

---exhaustive): documents every meaningful pattern - Analysis sessions are prefixed
+- Analysis sessions are prefixed

 analyze-for easy identification - Same duplicate detection and cross-referencing as observe